shahriar-em0n/bgce-archive/cortex/docs/api-docs/README.md

 Returns all available categories.

+---
 #### `GET /categories/:uuid`

 Fetches a category by UUID.

+---
 #### `POST /categories`

 Creates a new category.

+Before creating a new category, it checks if the category already exists.
+Redis can be used for optional cache layer checking.

+Workflow:
+- First checks cache for existing slug (if enabled)
+- If not found, checks DB for existing slug
+- If not found, Creates the category.
+Also adds the required informations to cache (if enabled)
+- If existing slug is found at any point, Return a conflict error

+Flow Chart: [CREATE CATEGORY]

 ```json
 {